Freedom Expanded: Book 1—The World Transformation Movement

 This masterpiece by the Australian cartoonist Michael Leunig truthfully depicts all the horrors of the human condition.
 What is so brave about this cartoon is that it defies the historical and now deeply habituated practice of denial of the issue of the human condition and instead fully resurrects and confronts us squarely with the issue.
 Leunig has been contributing cartoons to and writing for Australian newspapers since 1965 and in that time has produced innumerable brilliantly honest, insightful and therapeutically revealing cartoons about all aspects of our species’ troubled condition.
 This one, which first appeared in Melbourne’s leading newspaper, The Age, on 8 October 1988, is in my view one of his best.

 This is not a picture of a lovely ordered city park where people peacefully and happily enjoy themselves, as we all too easily prefer to delude ourselves that the world we have created is like.
 Rather, it shows a mother and child approaching the ‘Gardens of the Human Condition’ with an expression of bewildered dread on the face of the mother, and in the case of the child, wide-eyed shock.
 With this cartoon, Leunig has boldly revealed the truth that we humans have been a brutally angry, hateful, destructive, arrogant, egocentric, selfish, mad, lonely, unhappy and psychologically depressed species.
-He has people strangling each other, suiciding and walking around in a mad state—reflecting, in effect, every aspect of the human condition.
+He has people fighting, beating and strangling each other, drunk out of their minds, depressed, lonely, crying, hiding and suiciding, going mad and egocentrically holding forth—reflecting, in effect, every aspect of the human condition.
 And he has further highlighted the issue of the extreme imperfection of our lives by identifying all this behaviour as actually being the issue of our human condition, labelling the park the ‘Gardens of the Human Condition’.

 Even more exposing—and confronting—is his reference to ‘Gardens’, which suggests that our behaviour now is an extremely corrupted version of an original, innocent, idyllic, pre-conscious and thus pre-human-condition-afflicted ‘Garden of Eden’ state that the Bible (and indeed all our mythologies) maintain our pre-conscious ancestors once lived in.
 If the human race has departed from a state of original innocence and we haven’t been able to explain why it did, then it is no wonder we are insecure about the imperfection of human life now; the issue of the human condition would elicit unbearable condemnation for being such a mean, brutal and savagely behaved species now.
 And, in fact, what will be explained in Part 3:4 of this presentation is that there was a time before we became a fully conscious species when we were free of egocentricity, anger and alienation—a time of innocence before there was even an issue called the human condition.
 And as a result, we do carry a very deep insecurity and resulting psychosis about our species’ current extremely imperfect, less-than-ideal behaviour—and because of that, we have lived in denial of the human condition.